 - Amount awarded is based on the number of qualified applications received for each scholarship.

 - All applications for consideration must be submitted by the deadline indicated on the application form.

 - Scholarship recipients will be notified prior to the WHIMA Annual Conference and receive formal invitation and recognition at the WHIMA Annual Business Meeting held during the Annual Conference.

-- Must be a member of the American Health Information Management Association (AHIMA) AND of the Wisconsin Health Information Management Association (WHIMA).
+- Must be a student member of the American Health Information Management Association (AHIMA) AND of the Wisconsin Health Information Management Association (WHIMA).

 - Must be enrolled in a Commission on Accreditation for Health Information and Information Management Education (CAHIIM) accredited Health Information Administration program or Health Information Technology program at the time the scholarship funds are awarded.
 Certificate programs do not qualify for the undergraduate scholarship.

 - Must have successfully completed at least one semester of a program.